city

 The most important tradeoff comes in your flexibility.
 Employment contracts give you certainty at the cost of freedom.
 Utilizing a hiring process without contracts preserves your flexibility but robs you of certainty.

-What Terms And Conditions Must Be Included in an Employment Contract Template?
+What Terms and Conditions Must Be Included in an Employment Contract Template?

 A well-written employment contract contains all the terms of the employment.
 You should not have oral side deals that are not written into the employment agreement.
 A clause should state that the written agreement constitutes the entire agreement and supersedes all prior verbal agreements.